ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

+And then, in the template:

 ```html
 <ckeditor [editor]="Editor" data="<p>Hello world!</p>" (ready)="onReady($event)"></ckeditor>
 ```

 ## Integration with `ngModel`

 The component implements the [`ControlValueAccessor`](https://angular.io/api/forms/ControlValueAccessor) interface and works with the `ngModel`.
+Here is how to use it:

 1. Create some model in your component to share with the editor: